aminassian93/python-dictionary-search/README.md

 # python-dictionary-search

-### Search a words definition, even if missspelled using difflib.
+### Search a words definition, even if misspelled using difflib.